Sainikpuri: Book Circulation Library

 Filiko Books is one of the major book lending libraries in this neighbourhood and boasts 5000+ books catering for all groups.
 More books are added every month.
 There are comics, fiction, non-fiction, self-help, travel and so on which can be read at leisure and return.
 It is also possible to loan a number of popular magazines.
 The library is open on all days of a week with an exception on Tuesdays.

-Hobby Centres

-There is the Meenakshi Shankar Music School at Vivekanandapuram, Sainikpuri for those seeking to learn Indian Classical Music.
-Semitone Music Academy and Symphony Music School cater to those who wish to learn Western Music, mainly guitar and musical keyboard.
-Freelance music teachers who come home and teach are also available in the area.
-Anuva Aquariums of Bhaskar Rao Nagar, Sainikpuri is one amongst the biggest dealers of aquariums and related accessories in the area.
-Ocean World, and Mollies 'N' More, are the other aquarium sellers in the area.
-They also maintain aquariums for the corporate houses and large residences.
-Laxmi Kennels of Jyothinagar, Sainikpuri is a popular Kennel in the neighborhood.
-There are also kennels in the vicinity that offer lodging and boarding facilities to pet-dogs when the owners are away.